hayato-m126/launch_exit_status/README.md

 Use the [launch](./launch/multi_required.launch.py) file that loads the talker and listener of demo_node_py specified as required.

-After 10 publishes, it is finished.
+After 10 publishes, the TALKER node shuts down.
-After the talker finishes, the SHUTTING DOWN LAUNCH SYSTEM runs, the LISTNER finishes and the SHUTTING DOWN LAUNCH SYSTEM runs again.
+After the shutdown of the TALKER, a SHUTTING DOWN LAUNCHED SYSTEM is running, the LISTNER is terminated and a SHUTTING DOWN LAUNCHED SYSTEM is running again.
-The exit status is 0.
+The exit status is 0, as shown in the console log below.

 ```bash
 hyt@dpc1909014-2204:~/ros_ws/awf$ cd $HOME/ros_ws/awf